Economy of Second Life: LindeX currency exchange

 Residents may purchase L$ directly through the Second Life viewer, or by logging into the website and using the Lindex Exchange.
 The ratio of L$ to US$ (L$:US$) is a floating exchange rate depending on supply and demand; Linden Dollars can be purchased and sold on the Lindex at the current market rate, or residents can set their own limit to get a better exchange rate.
 However, limit orders may take longer to be fulfilled than market rates.

 Between June 2008 and June 2017, the rate has remained stable with a high of L$270/US$1 and a low of L$240/US$1.

 Bitcoin Exchange

 Between 2011 and 2013 a third party exchange, Virwox, allowed trading between Linden dollars and bitcoin.
-This led to concerns about whether the Linden dollar should fall under anti money laundering legistlation, which led to the closure of such third party exchanges.
+This led to concerns about whether the Linden dollar should fall under anti money laundering legislation, which led to the closure of such third party exchanges.